Student-Run-Mess-IISERM/SRM-Old-Entry-System/README.md

 ## Current Version

+### 1.3.3
+- Better colors for meal map.
+- Better contrast with text and background for details box.

+## Older Versions

 ### 1.3.2
 - Correct key for color map is not used to display student details.

-## Older Versions

 ### 1.3.1
 - Disable online features when credentials are not provided.